sahib/rmlint/docs/rmlint.1.rst

 :``-f --followlinks`` (**default**) / ``-F --no-followlinks``:

     Follow symbolic links?
 If file system loops occur ``rmlint`` will detect this.
-    If `-F` is specified, symbolic links will be ignored completely.
+    If `-F` is specified, symbolic links will be ignored completely, if the ``-F`` is specified once more ``rmlint`` will see symlinks an treats them like small files with the path to their target in them.
+The latter case is useful for ``-D``, otherwise symlinks might prevent the matching of two directories.

     *This option is needed for finding bad symbolic links.*